digitaltrails/vdu_controls/README.md

   and testing the required permissions.

 The steps to obtaining the necessary rw permissions on ``/dev/i2c-[0-9]`` varies from one Linux distribution to another.
-On some distributions, such as OpenSUSE Tumbleweed, loading the i2c-dev module at boot will automatically result in the correct permissions being set on login (and removed on logout).
-On other distributions it may be necessary to follow all the steps described at www.ddcutil.com.
+It may be necessary to follow all the steps described at www.ddcutil.com.

 For the impatient the following steps can be followed to perform an insecure quick test (they grant anyone on the target machine access to the i2c devices):